undergrad-partner-school

 Beyond academics, Siena College provides a vibrant campus life to foster personal and social development.
 The college has over 80 student clubs and organizations, including academic, cultural, and athletic groups, allowing students to pursue their passions and interests outside the classroom.
 The vibrant campus community is supported by a range of student services and resources, including comprehensive academic support, counseling services, and career development programs.
 With a beautiful campus and a strong sense of community, Siena College offers a nurturing and fulfilling college experience to its students.

-Siena College is a private comprehensive higher education institution located in Loudonville, NY and set in a suburban environment.
-Its campus is 175 acres in size.
-This school uses a semester-based calendar.
-It has an acceptance rate of 70%.
-The freshman retention rate at Siena College is 85.4% and the six-year graduation rate is 77%.
+Located in Loudonville, NY and set in a suburban environment, Siena University is a private comprehensive higher education institution.
+This academic institution uses a semester-based calendar.
+It has an acceptance rate of 77%.
+The freshman retention rate at Siena University is 82.69% and the six-year graduation rate is 75%.

 The freshmen application deadline for this school is February 15.
-For transfer students, the application deadline is July 1.
+The transfer application deadline is July 1.

 Quick Facts